0xDBFB7/scientific_standards/README.md

 However, consider the following positively terrific paper by Cabrini et al (2006), *Evaluation of seven new electronic mosquito repellers*.

-It should be noted that even a single result in this field could have potentially life-changing ramifications in countries with mosquito-born illnesses; as the authors discuss, it would cast doubt on the rest of the results in the eyes of consumers (who can hardly perform literature reviews of their own), undoubtedly affect the advertising of the devices, and alter the FDA's litigation.
+It should be noted that even a single anomalous result in this field could have potentially life-changing ramifications in countries with mosquito-born illnesses; as the authors discuss, it would cast doubt on the rest of the results in the eyes of consumers (who can hardly perform literature reviews of their own), undoubtedly affect the advertising of the devices, and alter the FDA's litigation.

 They describe:

 > A test chamber, previously described by Klowden & Lea (1978), was made with a few adaptations.

-One might argue that this is a sort of "implicit" standard, a type used almost everywhere in the literature; one group bases their experimental design on a previous group's well-established design (which, in this case, had nothing to do with electronic mosquito repellents).
-Each reinforces the other in the age-old way.
+One might argue that this is a sort of "implicit" or de-facto standard, a type used almost everywhere in the literature; one group bases their experimental design on a previous group's well-established design (which, in this case, had nothing to do with electronic mosquito repellents).
+Each experiment reinforces the other in the age-old way.

 Cabrini et al's study yields robust results that align neatly with previous data and agree with hypotheses from other studies; a testament to the experience and skill of the researchers and their use of existing best practices in mosquito research.
 However, even here, we have hints that an "explicit" perscriptive standard might be useful: